johalsandeep/fitnessarena/README.md

 Under the category name we have added a bar showing different types of equipment’s available.
 Users can tap on any of his / her choice and as a result we display relevant list of exercises according to users’ choice.

-We have added next button to each exercise, which allows users to get into that particular exercise which user wants to workout.
+We have added next button to each exercise, which allows users to get into that particular exercise which user wants to workout .